Haricshore/ngx-m-carousel/README.md

 # Thank me!
 Thank you for downloading this library.
-If this library helps you or if you have any queries/suggestion please write it to my email.
+If this library helps you or if you have any queries/suggestion please write it to my email ```haricshore@gmail.com```.

 # Missing Features?
-If you need any missing feature or if you have any complaint please write it to my email.
+If you need any missing feature or if you have any complaint please write it to my email ```haricshore@gmail.com```.